MCMi460/3DS-RPC/TERMS.md

 <h3 id = 'article3'>Deleting From Friend List</h3>

 When deleting the bot's account from your friend list, it will no longer be able to receive data from your 3DS, including (but not limited to) the aforementioned scraping objects.
-But, the bot will only update to see such an option (and then delete stored information) after a successful request sent to the `/api/user/<int:friendCode>` route.
-This can be easily achieved by the user by visiting your user page at `3ds.mi460.dev/user/<int:friendCode>`.
-Within the next 10 minutes, the user's data will be removed from the server's databases.

-The 'cycling' procedure that the bot undergoes during the process of using this app is very tentative in my plans for continued development.
-I may remove the feature, and then it will constantly cycle and remove the user's information after a period of approximately 10 minutes, but that is neither here nor there as that has yet to be implemented.
+It may take up to approximately ten minutes before the data is deleted from the server due to 'user cycling', in which the bot cycles through all users.